 Treatment for White Spots on Teeth

-It may seem contradictory to have white stains on teeth, however, you may have noticed white spots on your teeth.
-White spots on teeth are actually an indication of early tooth decay.
+It may seem contradictory to have white stains on your teeth.
+However, you may have noticed white spots on your teeth.
+White spots on teeth are a sign of early tooth decay.

-Most often, white spots on teeth form during orthodontic treatment with metal braces.
+White spots on teeth most often form during orthodontic treatment with metal braces.
 Food particles and other debris become trapped against the tooth and erode the enamel and tooth structure.
-These spots can easily be treated by your dentist.
+Our dentist can easily treat these spots.

 Are teeth stains permanent?

-It is possible to remove staining from enamel with professional stain removal and teeth whitening treatments.
+Professional stain removal and teeth whitening treatments can remove staining from enamel.
 However, some stains may be more difficult to remove and require multiple treatments.

 How do you restore discolored teeth?